bateske/ChickenX/README.md

 Feel free to modify, add, or subtract to make the game better.

 MOVE ALL FILES TO A FOLDER CALLED "chickenX".

+Updated by bateske to configure pins for production Arduboy